Dynamic self-loops in networks of passive and active binary elements: The combinatorics and structure of self-loops

-There are two factors to take into consideration which cause duplicates.
-The first issue is permutation symmetry.
-For example, the sequence of flips $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ gives rise to the same self-loop as the sequence $(1, 0, 2, 1, 2, 0)$ from state $(-1-1+1)$, except for an arbitrary permutation of the hysterons labeling (Fig.~\ref{fig:margot1}).
-We can break this permutation symmetry by indexing hysterons according to the order in which they are flipped.
-Using this convention, we find that only the first sequence $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ has the proper labeling.
-This convention reduces the number of generated self-loops by a factor $n_e!$.
-Using this convention, for $n_e=3, L=6$ we find four self-loops from $(-1-1-1)$.
-Multiplying this by the number of states, we find $32$ loops in total.
+We now describe our algorithm for calculating \( M(n_{e}, L) \).
+We specify each self-loop by its starting state $S^0$ and the sequence of element flips (Fig.~\ref{fig:margot1}).
+The relabeling symmetry implies that the sequence of flips $(2, 1, 0, 2, 0, 1)$ from state $S^0=(+1-1-1)$ gives rise to the same self-loop as the sequence $(1, 0, 2, 1, 2, 0)$ from state $S^0=(-1-1+1)$.
+We break this permutation symmetry by indexing hysterons according to the order in which they are flipped, and only keeping loops where the different hysteron flips occur in descending order, such as $(2, 1, 0, \dots)$ and $(2, 1, 2, 0, \dots)$.
+Using this convention, we only keep the first sequence $(2, 1, 0, 2, 0, 1)$, and overall this convention reduces the number of generated self-loops by a factor $n_e!$.

-The second issue is that any state in a self-loop can be the starting state.
-For example, the sequence $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ can also be 'shifted' by one, such that we obtain the sequence $(1, 0, 2, 0, 1, 2)$ from state $(+1-1+1)$; with the labeling convention described above, this becomes $(2, 1, 0, 1, 2, 0)$ from state $(+1+1-1)$ (Fig.~\ref{fig:margot2}).
-We can partially solve this issue by breaking up the self-loops by the minimum magnetisation of the states they visit:
+Second, we deal with the timeshift symmetry.
+For example, the sequence $(2, 1, 0, 2, 0, 1)$ from state $(+1-1-1)$ can also be 'shifted' by one, such that we obtain the sequence $(1, 0, 2, 0, 1, 2)$ starting from state $(+1-1+1)$; with the relabeling convention described above, these cycle maps to $(2, 1, 0, 1, 2, 0)$ starting from state $(+1+1-1)$ (Fig.~\ref{fig:margot2}).
+For computational efficiency, we break up the check for timeshift symmetry in two parts.